VanessaDlima/VanessaDlima/README.md

 - 👀 I’m interested in ...programming and writin songs.
 - 🌱 I’m currently learning ...lua.
 - 💞️ I’m interested in ...programming and nature.
-- 📫 How to reach me ... insta: qbec.deairo
+- 📫 How to reach me ... insta: vanny.2410
 - 🏀 I play basketball.
-- 🥋 green belt in taekwondo, won bronze in tile breaking.
+- 🥋 yellow belt in martial arts, green belt in taekwondo, won bronze in tile breaking.
 - 🗞 I'm a programmer, healer, contrafactum-writer and a human girl.
 <!---
 VanessaDlima/VanessaDlima is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.